Co-sleeping with your baby

 - Your baby was born at a low weight (2.5kg or 5½ lbs or less)

-You should never co-sleep with your baby if any of the above points apply to you.
-You must also be careful when feeding your baby that you’re not in a position where you could both fall asleep in the bed together.
+You should never co-sleep with your baby if any of the above points apply to you or your partner.
+It is fine to feed your baby in your bed, you must be careful when doing this that you are both don’t fall asleep if you have any of the risk factors listed above